-Candidates admitted from the waitlist will be considered for any available financial assistance (scholarships) awarded by the Law School, however it is important that you file your Free Application for Federal Student Aid (FAFSA), listing all schools to which you have applied, to facilitate the timely disbursement of your funds should you be admitted.
+Candidates admitted from the waitlist will be considered for any available financial assistance (scholarships) awarded by the Law School if there are any available at the time of the offer.
+It is important that you file your Free Application for Federal Student Aid (FAFSA), listing all schools to which you have applied, to facilitate the timely disbursement of your funds should you be admitted.
 Do not wait to be admitted to file your FAFSA!
 Students applying for need-based funds and/or educational loans are required to file the FAFSA; W&M’s Title IV code is 003705.

 May I defer an offer of admission from the waitlist?

-Unfortunately, not.
-When we are admitting students from the waitlist, it is because we have a seat available in this year’s class.
+Unfortunately, no. When we are admitting students from the waitlist, it is because we have a seat available in this year’s class.

 I didn't make it off the waitlist.
 Can I earn a William & Mary JD as a transfer student?